History of Louis C.K. in Timeline

 August 26, 2018: Unannounced Appearance at Comedy Cellar

-On August 26, 2018, Louis C.K. made an unannounced appearance at the Comedy Cellar in Manhattan, New York, receiving an ovation and performing a typical set without addressing the sexual controversy.
-This return to stand-up was met with mixed reactions from fellow comedians.
+On August 26, 2018, Louis C.K. made an unannounced appearance at the Comedy Cellar in Manhattan, New York, receiving an ovation.
+His return to stand-up was met with mixed reactions from fellow comedians, some criticizing it as premature, while others defended his right to perform.

-In October 2018, Jerry Seinfeld commented on Louis C.K.'s return to stand-up, suggesting the public might feel C.K. hadn't adequately acknowledged his actions and expressing the public's expectation of a show of remorse.
+In October 2018, Jerry Seinfeld commented on Louis C.K.'s return to stand-up, suggesting the public felt C.K. hadn't adequately acknowledged his actions and that the public expected him to show more pain and remorse before being welcomed back.

-In 2018, FX CEO John Landgraf stated that the network was ready to welcome C.K. back and was eager for Louie season six.
+In 2018, FX CEO John Landgraf stated that the network was ready to welcome Louis C.K. back and was eager for 'Louie' season six.

-In 2018, Louis C.K. confirmed he was dating Blanche Gardin.
+In 2018, Louis C.K. confirmed that he was dating Blanche Gardin.

 On June 3, 2019, Louis C.K.'s mother, Mary Louise Székely, passed away.